How to Stop Someone Contesting a Will in Australia-blog-img

 Executor

-If you are the executor and you would like to stop someone from contesting a will, there are several steps you may take to best protect the estate from a claim.
+If you are the executor and you would like to minimise the prospect of someone contesting a will, there are several steps you may take to best protect the estate from a claim.

 The first step often involves writing to the claimant setting out the legal reasons why their claim is likely to fail including a detailed reference to any factors in section 60(2) of the Succession Act 2006 (NSW) that weaken the claimant’s claim.